Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 • edge construction that resists collapse

-• recovery after sweat and repeated movement
+• fabric recovery after sweat and repeated movement

 Most failures show up in familiar ways.